outdreamer/build-a-cure/docs/tasks/other_solution_automation_workflows.md

   - add to solution automation workflows

     - identify & apply interaction structures (like core interaction functions such as 'connect' or core interaction structures like 'combination') to solution structures (like solution automation workflows or known solutions) to solve general related/sub-problems of problem-solving ('filter solution space', 'select solution metrics') to generate solution automation workflows
+      - related component (workflow) fit (position in network of related components): this formulates the task of 'generate solution automation workflows' as a set of problem structures (like related/sub-problems such as 'filter solution space') to solve with queries (like 'find solutions to the problem of filtering the solution space' or 'apply interaction structures of known solution structures to create new solution structures to fulfill general problem-solving intents like filtering the solution space')

     - identify 'difference' structures between known problems/solutions & apply them to possible solutions to see if it becomes more like a solution/problem structure, to test if it fulfills a solution format
       - if you apply 'differences' known to differentiate problems/solutions to a possible solution, it should become more like a problem if its originally a solution, so this is a way of identifying solutions